-Activity Organisation Phase Description Indicative timing Hairini Link - Stage 4 SDD Construction Creation of a direct link from SH2A to Welcome Bay beneath SH29 to reduce urban congestion at the SH29/SH2A/Welcome Bay Road intersections.
-2018-19 SH2 Baypark to Bayfair link upgrade SDD Construction Grade separation of the Maunganui / Girven Road and SH2/SH29 intersections to reduce delays and improve travel time reliability.
-2018-20 SH30 Eastern SDD Implementation Capacity improvements along SH30 Eastern 2018-19

-Corridor, Connect Rotorua (Stage 1: Sala Street to Iles Road) Corridor.
-SH30A Urban Revitalisation, Connect Rotorua SDD Implementation Urbanisation of SH30A and Amahou Street to improve connectivity for walking and cycling and support inner city revitalisation.
-2018-20 SH33 (Te Ngae Junction to Paengaroa), Stage 1 SDD Implementation Identified in National Safer Roads and Roadsides as a section of SH with a high crash rate requiring safety improvements.
-2018-19 Tauranga Northern Link SDD Pre- implementation, Property & Implementation Approx. 6.5kms of new 4-lane two-way highway linking SH 2 from just North West of Te Puna through to Route K. The new route provides a bypass of Te Puna and Bethlehem.
-2018-23 SH29 Tauriko West Network Connections SDD Detailed Business Case Project to deliver SH29 freight and safety objectives while providing appropriate access to Tauriko West and the Tauriko Industrial Estate.
-2018-19 SH2 Katikati Urban SDD Property Pre- implementation The realignment of SH2 to create an alternative route (bypass) around Katikati.
-2018-23 SH2 Te Puna to Omokoroa SDD Property Pre- implementation Capacity and safety improvements on the SH2 corridor between Waihi and Tauranga.
-2018-23 SH2 Waihi to Omokoroa (Safer Corridor) SDD Property Pre- implementation Safety improvements on the SH2 corridor between Waihi and Tauranga.
-2018-22
+Activity Org Phase Description Indicative timing Equivalent priority Hairini Link - Stage 4 SDD Construction Creation of a direct link from SH2A to Welcome Bay beneath SH29 to reduce urban congestion at the SH29/SH2A/Welcome Bay Road intersections.
+2018-19 - SH2 Baypark to Bayfair link upgrade SDD Construction Grade separation of the Maunganui / Girven Road and SH2/SH29 intersections to reduce delays and improve travel time reliability.
+2018-20 - SH30A Urban Revitalisation , Connect Rotorua SDD Implementation Urbanisation of SH30A and Amahou Street to improve connectivity for walking and cycling and support inner city revitalisation.
+2018-20 - Tauranga Northern Link (U) SDD Pre- implementation, Property & Implementation Approx. 6.5kms of new 4-lane two-way highway linking SH 2 from just North West of Te Puna through to Route K. The new route provides a bypass of Te Puna and Bethlehem.
+2018-23 1 25 SH2 Te Puna to Omokoroa (U) SDD Property Pre- implementation Capacity improvements and safety improvements to reduce deaths and serious injuries on the SH2 corridor between Omokoroa and Tauranga.
+2018-23 1